-Everyone is different — the main thing is to understand that any changes in how you feel could be a result of the traumatic experience you’ve been through.
+Everyone is different and will therefore crime will affect them in different ways.
+The main thing is to understand that any changes in how you feel could be a result of the traumatic experience you’ve been through.

 Some people are surprised at just how emotional they feel after a crime.
 These strong emotions can make you feel even more unsettled and confused.

 A lot of people feel angry, upset or afraid after experiencing crime, but people will react in different ways.

 Sometimes people feel quite normal for a while and then things may suddenly start to fall apart.

 Others might have physical symptoms, such as lack of sleep or feeling ill.

 4. You blame yourself thinking you should have done things differently

 Many victims blame themselves or feel too embarrassed to come forward and get help – it’s important to remember it’s not your fault.